Concern - Assess - Respond - Evaluate

 How to Report

-If you are concerned about a student or observe disruptive behavior, please submit a report to the CARE Team by completing the on-line CARE Team Referral Form.
+If you are concerned about a student or observe disruptive behavior, please submit a report to the CARE Team by completing the on-line CARE REFERRAL FORM.

-In cases of emergency, reports must contact the University Police Department at 9-1-1 or (313) 593-5333.
+In cases of emergency, reports must contact the University Department of Police & Public Safety at 9-1-1 or 313-593-5333.
 The CARE Team plays a secondary role in all emergency situations and should be contacted only after making contact with emergency response personnel.

 All University of Michigan-Dearborn students are to adhere to the Student Code of Conduct, all university policies, and all local, state and federal laws.